2010 Yazoo City tornado: Louisiana

-Complex Chemical Plant suffering complete destruction at EF3 intensity.
+The Complex Chemical Industrial Plant near the community of Omega was destroyed by the tornado.

-The tornado touched down in Madison Parish, few miles west of Tallulah.
-The tornado quickly intensified to low-end EF3 intensity, downing a couple high-tension power poles along I-20, carving cycloidal marks on the ground, and flipping a tractor trailer and injuring the driver.
-The tornado continued travelling northeast through rural areas, carving more cycloidal marks onto fields and snapping trees and power poles along Highway 80.
-The tornado intensified to mid-range EF3 strength crossing Willow Bayou Road.
-Several homes were heavily damaged, multiple vehicles and tractors were damaged and trees were snapped.
-Maintaining EF3 intensity, The tornado crossed Parker Road, causing intense ground scarring.
-Couple of framed homes sustained moderate roof damage and a double-wide mobile home was leveled.
-The tornado crossed Willow Bayou Road at low-end EF3 intensity, knocking and snapping an electrical transmission tower.
+The tornado touched down in Madison Parish, west of Tallulah, at 11:09 a.m.
+CDT.
+The tornado quickly intensified to EF3 intensity, downing a couple of high-tension power poles along Interstate 20, and flipping a tractor-trailer, injuring the driver.
+The tornado traveled northeast through rural areas, carving more cycloidal marks onto fields and snapping trees and power poles along US 80.
+The tornado crossed Willow Bayou Road at EF3 strength.
+Several homes were heavily damaged, multiple vehicles and tractors were damaged, and trees were snapped.
+Maintaining the intensity, the tornado crossed Parker Road, causing intense ground scarring.
+A couple of framed homes sustained moderate roof damage, and a double-wide mobile home was leveled.
+The tornado then snapped an electrical transmission tower, receiving a low-end EF3 damage rating.
 A mobile home was destroyed, several homes experienced complete loss of their exterior walls, a home was completely unroofed, and several trees were snapped or uprooted.

-The tornado maintained EF3 intensity, carving cycloidal marks onto open fields.
-Crossing Highway 65 and Levee Road, the tornado passed just south of the community of Omega, destroying the Complex Chemical Company plant, where approximately 14 employees were working at the time, all the employees survived, though three received minor injuries.
-All of the warehouses, the electrical infrastructure of the plant, and the office areas on site were destroyed, the piping system sustained severe damage and communications went offline.
-Three rail cars were rolled off their track, seven storage tanks were overturned, a crane was completely crumpled, and several inches of spilled materials strewn across the site.
-Soon the tornado crossed the Mississippi River into Mississippi.
+The tornado maintained EF3 intensity, continuing to scour cycloidal marks onto open fields.
+Crossing US 65 and Levee Road, the tornado passed just south of the community of Omega, impacting the Complex Chemical Company plant.
+Every warehouse, the electrical infrastructure of the plant, and the office areas on site were destroyed.
+The piping system sustained severe damage, and communications went offline.
+Three rail cars were rolled off their track, seven storage tanks were overturned, a crane was completely crumpled, and spilled materials were strewn across the site.
+Approximately 14 employees were working at the time the tornado struck, All survived, though three received minor injuries.
+At 11:21 a.m.
+CDT, the National Weather Service issued a PDS tornado warning for the rest of Madison and Carroll parishes and counties in Mississippi.
+Storm spotters confirmed a large tornado was ongoing, with an estimated forward speed of 55 mph.
+The tornado later crossed the Mississippi River into Mississippi.

 Mississippi

-High-end EF2 damage to home leveled near Eagle Bend, Mississippi.
+A home in the Eagle Bend community was destroyed.

-The tornado weakened back down to mid-range EF2 intensity entering Warren County.
+The tornado weakened to EF2 intensity entering Warren County.
 Numerous hardwood trees were snapped or uprooted east of the Mississippi River.
 The tornado briefly crossed Eagle Lake before impacting a neighborhood west of Eagle Bend at high-end EF2 intensity.
-A home was mostly leveled along Sea Island Drive.
-Several substandard homes were heavily damaged or destroyed, a couple of homes were unroofed, and several trees were snapped.
-The tornado briefly entering back into Louisiana before re-entering back into Mississippi, moving into Issaquena County.
-The tornado made a sharp northward turn, weakening down to EF1 intensity, snapping several hardwood trees before strengthening slightly to low-end EF2 intensity south of Cypress Lake.
-The tornado traversed U.S. Route 61 south of Valley Park, intensifying to high-end EF2 intensity, snapping and uprooting a prolific amount of trees in the Delta National Forest and destroying an outbuilding along the highway, cutting through the extreme southeastern portion of Sharkey County.
+Several poorly-built homes were heavily damaged or destroyed, a couple of them were unroofed, and multiple trees were snapped.
+The tornado briefly entered back into Louisiana before re-entering Mississippi, moving into Issaquena County.
+The tornado made a sharp northward turn, inflicting low-end EF2 damage south of Cypress Lake, downing several trees.
+The tornado traversed US 61 south of Valley Park, snapping and uprooting numerous trees in the Delta National Forest.
+The area received a high-end EF2 damage rating.
+An outbuilding along the highway was also destroyed as the tornado went through the extreme southeastern portion of Sharkey County.